consoom/dwm/README.md

 My personal build of dwm

 ## About
 I use this repository as a way to version control any changes I make to my window manager.
 My window manager contains keybindings and other customizations that are adopted to my own workflow, and thus, aren't usable for everyone.
-You might however take inspiration out this build or contribute and suggest improvements.
+You might however take inspiration out of this build or contribute and suggest improvements.
 A lot of keybindings and general tools in this build rely on other programs and configurations that I keep track of in my [dotfiles repository](https://github.com/consoom/comfydots).

 ## Patches done to dwm
 This build of dwm is based on [dwm 6.3](https://dl.suckless.org/dwm/dwm-6.3.tar.gz) (2022-01-07) and modified with patches and other changes of the sourcecode.
 I have kept all *.diff* files I used to patch dwm in [master/patches](https://github.com/consoom/dwm/tree/master/patches):